Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • Use an unmanned aircraft of any mass in the ‘specific’ category.

-Availability of compulsory liability insurance
+Availability of liability insurance

-Regulation 785/2004 establishes a minimum amount for damage to third parties on land of 750,000 SDRs -Special Drawing Rights- (for drones up to 500 kg) while Royal Decree 37/2001 the minimum amount to be covered is 220,000 SDRs.
+Regulation 785/2004 establishes a minimum amount for damage to third parties on land of 750,000 SDRs - Special Drawing Rights - (for drones up to 500kg) while Royal Decree 37/2001 the minimum amount to be covered is 220,000 SDRs.

 • Liability insurance policy as indicated in the previous point.

-• Where the operator has more than one remote pilot, it shall have procedures in place to coordinate activities among its employees and establish and maintain a list of personnel and assigned tasks.
+• Where the operator has more than one remote pilot, it shall have procedures in place to coordinate activities among its employees and establish and maintain a list of assigned personnel and tasks.

 • If the maximum take-off mass of the unmanned aircraft is less than 250 g, including payload, operation in subcategory A1.